sirupsen/contestrus/README.md

 * Seeds the database with initial settings.
 * Seeds the database with a test contest.

 Run `bin/rake` to test Contestrus on your own machine.
+You can then run `bin/rails server` to boot the rails server.

-## Importing contests
+## Deployment

-The default importer uses the format in `/contests`.
-You can import all your contests in this folder with: `rake tasks:add`.
+Coming soon.